rantapallo/twinpeaks-backend/README.md

 	[
 	  {
-		"Quote": "I have no idea where this will lead us, but I have a definite feeling it will be a place both wonderful and strange.", "Character": "Dale Cooper"
+		"quote": "I have no idea where this will lead us, but I have a definite feeling it will be a place both wonderful and strange.", "character": "Dale Cooper"
       }
 	]